infiniterik/detoxify/README.md

 ### `MODEL_SOURCE`

 You can provide your own `LOCAL` model or download one from `WANDB` or `HUGGINGFACE`.
 The final model used in the paper is available at [infiniterik/desc-detoxify-sicon](https://huggingface.com/infiniterik/desc-detoxify-sicon).
 Note that both `WANDB` and `HUGGINGFACE` will cache the model locally, so you only need to download it once.
-There is an option to use the Huggingface Inference API but it is currently unstable (WIP) and not recommended (pull requests welcome).
+There is an option to use the Huggingface Inference API but it is currently unstable (WIP) and not recommended (issues and pull requests welcome).

+## Running the frontend

+You can start the frontend using the command `streamlit run DESC_demo.py`.
+If you are running the frontend without the server, then the necessary models will be loaded as needed.
+The first time you try an example might take a while.
+You will also need to ensure that the `Local` option is clicked in the sidebar on every page.

 ## Using the server

+You may want to use the server if you are fiddling with the front-end and don't want to reload the models regularly, or if you want to run the models on a different machine.

 ### `secrets.json`